markusmoenig/Eldiron/docs/docs/creator/project_tree.md

 In the game section you can select:

 - **Settings**.
 Edit your game settings and see all supported options in [Game Configuration](../configuration/game).
-- **World / Eldrin Scripting**.
-Edit text-based world/global logic.
+- **World / Behavior Nodes**.
+Edit global event-driven behavior.
 - **Authoring**.
 Edit global text-adventure and authoring behavior like startup text and sector description policies, see [Authoring Configuration](../configuration/authoring).
 - **Rules**.
 Edit project-wide gameplay rules and formulas in a TOML-based data editor, see [Rules](../rules).
 - **Locales**.
 Edit shared localization tables like `[en]` and `[de]` in a TOML-based data editor, see [Localization](../localization).
 - **Audio FX**.
 Edit generated micro sound effects in a TOML-based data editor with built-in preview, see [Audio](../audio).

-Use the **world** scripts for global state that should survive across regions, and use the **region** scripts for state and behavior local to one map.
+Use world and region graphs for their respective events.
+Available nodes depend on the selected graph owner.

 For editing per-sector, per-linedef, per-entity, and per-item narrative metadata inside regions, see [Authoring](./authoring).